From Advocate to Patient: A Personal Perspective on Oncology Pharmacy and Research

-In April, McCreadie Group is sending a team to the Hematology/Oncology Pharmacy Association (HOPA) meeting to exhibit Vestigo, and I am thrilled to be part of the team representing our company.
-This event is a valuable opportunity to engage with pharmacy professionals who specialize in oncology.
-I look forward to connecting with those who have dedicated their careers to supporting patients undergoing cancer treatments.
+In April, I had the opportunity to attend the Hematology/Oncology Pharmacy Association (HOPA) meeting in Portland, Oregon, where McCreadie Group exhibited Vestigo®.
+I was thrilled to be part of the team representing our company.
+The event was a valuable opportunity to engage with pharmacy professionals specializing in oncology.
+I connected with individuals who have dedicated their careers to supporting patients undergoing cancer treatments.
 Having been a cancer patient myself, I deeply appreciate the expertise of committed oncology pharmacists who were instrumental in identifying the appropriate regimen to manage the nausea I experienced during my treatment.
 The Oncology specialty pharmacists were part of the care team that checked in with me after each cycle to see if any medications needed to be adjusted, and this contributed greatly to my quality of life during the course of my treatments.

 I worked in pharmacy 35 years, and my passion for oncology and oncology research has increased with each passing year.
 In 1989 I enrolled in a Pharmacy Technician program where a basic pharmacology course sparked my interest in oncology agents including their mechanisms of action and their diverse origins.
 After completing the program, I began working at a local hospital and was soon selected for a position in oncology.
 The pharmacy department was set to take over the preparation of all oncology treatments for the outpatient clinic, a task previously handled by the nurses.